RAGBRAI – The Register’s Annual Great Bicycle Ride Across Iowa

 Due to the popularity of the event, registration takes place early in the year.
 From there, a random computer lottery decides who will take part in the ride come July.
 There’s only room for 8,500 week-long riders and 1,500 day riders.
 If this is your year to ride, Stratos Jet Charters can arrange private jets to RAGBRAI in Iowa with plenty of time to load up on carbs and dip the rear wheel of your bike in the Missouri River.

-Sunday, July 21 – Gravel Loop & Mile of Silence, Council Bluffs to Atlantic (60 miles with 2,825 feet to climb)
+Sunday, July 23 – Mile of Silence & Throwback Jersey Day, Sioux City to Storm Lake (77 miles with 3,504 feet to climb)

-Thursday, July 25 – RAGBRAI Jersey Day, Centreville to Fairfield (66 miles with 2,328 feet to climb)
+Thursday, July 27 – Military Appreciation Day, Des Moines to Tama-Toledo (82 miles with 3,652 feet to climb)

 Because the route changes annually, your destination may change as well.
 However, some of the most popular airports in western Iowa include: Des Moines International Airport (DSM), Atlantic Municipal Airport (AIO), Sioux Gateway Airport (SUX), and Spencer Municipal Airport (SPW).
 For a complete listing of airports that can accommodate private jets to RAGBRAI in Iowa, check out our Iowa destination page.